0install/0install-win/src/Bootstrap/_Namespace.md

 ---
 uid: ZeroInstall
-summary: *content
+summary: Code for bootstrapping Zero Install, i.e., downloading and running a full version of Zero Install using a small embedded version.
 ---
-Code for bootstrapping Zero Install, i.e., downloading and running a full version of Zero Install using a small embedded version.